Permanence properties of $F$-injectivity: Localization and descent under faithfully flat homomorphisms

-\begin{proposition} Let $\varphi\colon R \to S$ be a quasi-finite (for instance, a finite), pure homomorphism of Noetherian rings of prime characteristic $p > 0$.
+\begin{proposition} Let $\varphi\colon R \to S$ be a quasi-finite (e.g., module-finite), pure homomorphism of Noetherian rings of prime characteristic $p > 0$.
 If $S$ is $F$-injective, so is $R$. \end{proposition} \begin{proof} Let $\fm \subseteq R$ be a maximal ideal.
 Since quasi-finiteness and purity are preserved under base change and $F$-injectivity of $R$ can be checked at its maximal ideals, replacing $\varphi\colon R \to S$ with its localization $\varphi_\fm\colon R_\fm \to S \otimes_R R_\fm$, it suffices to consider the case when $R$ is local.
-Let $\fq \subseteq S$ be a prime ideal that lies above the maximal ideal $\fm$ of $R$.
-We claim that $\fq$ must be a maximal ideal of $S$.
-Indeed, by Zariski's Main Theorem \cite[Cor.\ 18.12.13]{EGAIV4}, there exists a module-finite $R$-subalgebra $S' \subseteq S$ such that the induced map $\Spec(S) \rightarrow \Spec(S')$ is a homeomorphism onto an open subset of $\Spec(S')$.
-Let $\fq' \coloneqq \fq \cap S'$.
-Since $R \rightarrow S'$ is finite, $\fq'$ must be a maximal ideal of $S'$ because it lies above the maximal ideal $\fm$.
-In particular, since $\Spec(S)$ is homeomorphic to its open image in $\Spec(S')$ and $\fq'$ is a closed point of the image, it follows that $\fq$ must be a closed point of $\Spec(S)$, as claimed.
-Furthermore, only finitely many maximal ideals of $S$ lie above $\fm$ because quasi-finite maps have finite fibers.
-Hence, let $V(\fm S) = \{\fn_1,\fn_2,\ldots,\fn_r\}$, where the $\fn_j$ are the maximal ideals of $S$ that lie above $\fm$.
-By \cite[Lem.\ A.3]{Mur}, it suffices to show that the Frobenius action

-is injective for each $j$, since $\fn_j$ is the unique maximal ideal in the support of $H^i_{\fn_j}(S)$, and injectivity can be checked at maximal ideals in the support. \end{proof}
+By \cite[Lem.\ 2.2]{HH95}, there exists a maximal ideal $\fq \subseteq S$ lying over $\fm$ such that $R \to S_\fq$ is pure.
+Since $\varphi$ is quasi-finite, we also have $\sqrt{\fm S_\fq} = \fq$.
+The statement now follows from \cite[Lem.\ A.3]{Mur}. \end{proof}